 This is most often done with plugs of concrete.

 When anchors have been extended out of the ground, care must be exercised to eliminate the possibility of outward lean.

 It is important to consider the total amount of square inches of contact area between anchors and soil.

-Many time fewer big anchors mean less holding power.
+Many times fewer big anchors mean less holding power.

 One thing which simply can not be stressed enough is that there simply is no such thing as too many anchors.

-Anchors are generally very inexpensive, especially when you are looking with hind site at some damage.
+Anchors are generally very inexpensive, especially when you are looking with the hind site at some damage.